-Valuation of investment properties and inventory properties acquired through business combinations
+Valuation of investment properties

-As at 31 December 2023, the Group held investment properties with a carrying amount of approximately RMB39,292 million representing 15.82% of the total assets of the Group.
-In addition, the Group acquired property projects with significant amount of inventory properties through business combinations during the current year.
+As at 31 December 2024, the Group held investment properties with a carrying amount of RMB39,150 million representing 18.42% of the total assets of the Group.

-The Group has engaged external valuers to assist management in determining the fair value of the investment properties at the end of the reporting period and the fair values of the inventory properties at the date of acquisitions.
+The Group has engaged external valuers to assist management in determining the fair value of the investment properties at the end of the reporting period.

-We identified this as a key audit matter because the carrying amounts of the investment properties and the inventory properties acquired through business combinations are significant to the Group and significant management estimations are involved in determining their fair values.
-The determination of valuation models adopted also involved significant management judgements.
+We identified this as a key audit matter because the carrying amounts of the investment properties are significant to the Group and significant estimations are involved in determining their fair value.
+The determination of valuation models adopted also involved significant judgements.

-Related disclosures are included in notes 3, 4, 15 and 34(b) to the consolidated financial statements
+Related disclosures are included in notes 3, 4 and 15 to the consolidated financial statements.

-We evaluated management's assessment on the valuation of investment properties and inventory properties acquired through business combinations by performing the following procedures:
+We evaluated management's assessment on the valuation of investment properties by performing the following procedures:

-- Evaluated the objectivity, independence and competence of the external valuers engaged by the management of the Group. - Engaged independent valuation specialists to assist us in evaluating the valuations models, assumptions and parameters adopted in the valuation. - Compared the valuation determined by the management to the range provided by the independent valuation specialists. - Evaluated the significant inputs to the valuation used. - Assessed the adequacy of the disclosures of the valuation of the investment properties and inventory properties acquired through business combinations in the consolidated financial statements.
+- Evaluated the objectivity, independence and competence of the external valuers engaged by the management of the Group. - Engaged independent valuation specialists to assist us in evaluating the appropriateness of valuations models, assumptions and parameters adopted in the valuation. - Compared the valuation determined by the management or external valuer to the range provided by the independent valuation specialists. - Evaluated the reasonableness of significant inputs to the valuation used. - Assessed the adequacy of the disclosures of the valuation of the investment properties in the consolidated financial statements.

-Key Audit Matters (Continued)
+Key audit matters (Continued)